top of page

 Questions to ask your doctor

 Ask questions so you understand your treatment options and can make decisions that are best for you.
 You are an active participant in the decision-making process with your care team.
-Question you may want to ask:
+Questions you may want to ask:

 What other treatments are available?

 Doctors and researchers are studying new treatments for SCD.
 One possible cure is called gene therapy.
 Right now, gene therapy is only available through a clinical trial.
-Learn more about gene therapy, other treatments and find clinical trials.